promotedai/promoted-ts-client/README.md

 ## Pagination

 When calling `deliver` with `onlyLog=false`, we expect that you will pass an unpaged (complete) list of insertions, and the SDK assumes this to be the case.
-To help you catch this scenario, the SDK will call handleError in the pre-paged case if performChecks is turned on.
+To help you catch this scenario, the SDK will call handleError in the pre-paged case if `validateRequests` is turned on.

 When calling `deliver` with `onlyLog=true` and shadow traffic turned on, we also expect an unpaged list of insertions, since in this case we are simulating delivery.